EPA retools chemical risk evaluation process

 - Establishing a “fenceline community exposure screening level” approach

 The release notes that under the Trump administration, EPA “made separate unreasonable risk determinations for every condition of use of a chemical.”
-Now, the Biden administration intends to continue to evaluate each condition of use before making a singular determination of unreasonable risk “for the whole chemical when it is clear the majority of the conditions of use warrant one determination.”
+Now, under the Biden administration, EPA intends to continue to evaluate each condition of use before making a singular determination of unreasonable risk “for the whole chemical when it is clear the majority of the conditions of use warrant one determination.”

 With respect to the first 10 chemicals under consideration for potential health and environmental risks under the Lautenberg Act, EPA intends to withdraw previous orders for conditions of use for which no unreasonable risk was found.
 The agency then will issue revised determinations of unreasonable risk for chemicals as a “whole substance” while requesting public comment on the approach.